shidqimlna/shidqimlna/README.md

 ## Hi there, I'm Shidqi 👋

-I am a third-grade Information System student currently attending Universitas Pembangunan Nasional "Veteran" Yogyakarta.
-Interested in android, web, and multi-platform development.
+I'm an Information System student, currently attending Universitas Pembangunan Nasional "Veteran" Yogyakarta.
+Interested in Android, Web, and Multi-platform development.
 I always come off as a learner everyday to look out for as many as possible opportunities that i could get!

 <br />